Trade Stock Indices

 Indices Technical Analysis & How to Generate Signals

-The TSI uses various methods to generate trade signals.
+The TSI uses various different methods to generate trade signals.
 This indicator can be used in the same way as the RSI to determine general trend direction of markets.
 Overbought & oversold levels can also be shown using TSI.
 The most common methods of generating trade signals are:

 Zero line Crossover ( Histogram crossover not Lines Stock Indices crossover)

-• Buy - when the histogram crosses above 0 a buy gets generated
+• Buy - when the histo-gram crosses above 0 a buy gets generated

 • Sell - when the histogram crosses below the 0 a sell is generated